Faculty Spotlight: Tony Amparan Wants EMT Students to be the Best Version of Themselves

 You won’t find that particular lesson in any of the EMT training materials, but it’s a life lesson that Amparan has learned through his 11 years of experience as an EMT and firefighter.
 Amparan says his goal is to ensure that students are good EMTs when they finish the program and he has a wealth of experience to share.

 Amparan, a West Covina native, joined the U.S. Navy Reserves at age 18 and pursued training as a Medical Corpsman – now in his 13th year of service.
 He also works full-time as a federal firefighter for the U.S. Department of Defense, stationed at the fire department at Marine Corps Logistics Base (MCLB) Barstow.
-He has been an instructor for the EMT program at the U.S. Colleges Montclair campus since the program launched in 2018.
+He has been an instructor for the EMT program at the Montclair U.S Colleges Healthcare Career Training Campus since the program launched in 2018.

 “Tony is an amazing member of the EMT Program Team here at US Colleges.
 He takes the position of Instructor to a level beyond simply teaching the curriculum as written,” said EMT Program Director Jack Goodwin.
 “Every class, he finds new ways to improve the program, tweak the delivery format, and make sure each class is individually addressed in terms of learning style and needs of the students.”